 - Acquire confidence to work autonomously in the laboratory and take decisions based on few instructions.

-- Develop the ability to plan ahead in the context of a long-term project with multiple steps.
+- Develop the ability to plan in the context of a long-term project with multiple steps.

 - Be able to search and use relevant literature

 - Scientific writing

 This module is open for exchange students with bachelor degree in Biology.

 Do you have questions about this module?
 Please check the following website to contact the course coordinator for exchange students at the faculty: https://en.uit.no/education/art?p_document_id=510412